Ermiopia2034/Automotive-Service/PROGRESS_REPORT.md

 - Comprehensive notification system with real-time delivery active
 - Service completion workflow with pricing calculations functional
 - Advanced admin dashboards with analytics and management capabilities operational
+- Comprehensive rating and feedback system with customer reviews and admin moderation
+- Rating-based garage ranking and filtering capabilities implemented
 - Comprehensive user interfaces for all roles implemented

 ## Next Steps